haskellfoundation/haskellfoundation.github.io/podcast/6/transcript.markdown

 you been writing more books?

 _GH_: It takes a lot of time.
 That's the main thing, but I do have the burning itch to write another book.
-I mean, my publisher Cabridge, they said, oh, what about a third edition of the book?
+I mean, my publisher Cambridge, they said, oh, what about a third edition of the book?
 And I would like to do a third edition, but Haskell hasn't changed sufficiently much in the last five years.
 So my my kind of thought at the moment is to to wait until dependent types, if they ever do